Advice on further research

 - The Mouthpiece - Brass band discussion forum - for the more recent bands, a query posted here may jog the memories of current or past bandsmen.

-- Band websites - bands themselves often have their own archives and records, some of which contain material about previous bands or other local bands.
-In addition some current members will have memories or links with other people with information
+- Bands themselves often have their own archives and records, some of which may also contain material about previous bands or other local bands.
+In addition some current members will have memories or links with other people with information.
+Find the bands via their websites in the IBEW directory

 - Industrial societies - many bands were set up by industrial concerns - mining and mills are typical examples from the 19th century in particular - almost all industries have sponsored bands in some way.
 The larger industries may have records of bands.